SNP2Pheno/SNP2Pheno/README.md

 ## SNP2Pheno
 Study Project MBI 2025

 This program is part of a study project within the MBI degree program at the University of Applied Sciences Upper Austria, Hagenberg Campus.
 The project's objective is to analyze an individual's genotype — specifically, known SNPs within their genetic sequence — to infer phenotypic traits.
-The ultimate goal is to generate a probabilistic facial reconstruction based on genetic markers, provide an overview of potential disease risks, and estimate the individual's likely ancestral origins.
+The ultimate goal is to generate a probabilistic facial reconstruction based on genetic markers.

 # Setup
 The project requires a 'config.cmake' file in the same driectory as the 'CMakeLists.txt'.